reg1reg1/Web-Security-Writeups/Mutillidae-2-solution/A1(Injection)/Other Injections/README.md

 	</li>
 	<li><h3>Cookie Manipulation</h3>
 <p>We do an MITM, and then modify the victim's cookie to be something that causes an HTML injection.
 We can inject into the cookies, and if the website reflects some of the cookie, say the time or some user preference such as Nick, we can cause the a reflected injection.
-However such an attack would most definitely require the context of man in the middle attack or some tricks with iframe and meta tag.
+However such an attack would most definitely require the context of man in the middle attack or some tricks with iframe.
 </p>
 </li>
 	<li><h3>HTTP Parameter Pollution</h3>